Effortlessly automate tasks: A beginner’s guide to Linux job scheduling

 directory.

-Syntax for the Crontab Command
+Syntax for the crontab command

 The syntax for cron operators and crontab entries is important for getting the most benefits from cron jobs.
 Each line in a crontab file has six fields, each separated by a space and a crontab entry.